José López Rega: Early life

 López Rega's mother died giving birth to him in Buenos Aires.
-According to his biography by Marcelo Larraquy (2002), he was a respectful, introverted boy, who had a library covering an entire wall and a special interest in spiritual topics (which would later turn into a passion for esoterism and occultism).
+According to his biography by Marcelo Larraquy (2002), he was a respectful, introverted boy, who had a library covering an entire wall and a special interest in spiritual topics (which would later turn into a passion for esotericism and occultism).
 He married at the age of 27.
-In 1944 he joined the Federal Police; with the help of police chief Filomeno Velazco he joined the guard which protected the Casa Rosada, seat of the executive, with the rank of corporal.
+In 1944 he joined the Federal Police; with the help of police chief Filomeno Velazco, he joined the guard which protected the Casa Rosada, seat of the executive, with the rank of corporal.